 However, there are many different treatment options for scars.
 From procedures using lasers, surgical excision, platelet-rich plasma facials, chemical peels, or silicone gel sheets to improve injured skin, the best scar treatments depend on the depth and size of the wound.

 Acne Scars - Acne can cause scars in a variety of shapes, sizes, and colors with some severe types of acne creating deep, permanent damage to the skin.

 Contracture Scars - The specific type of scar left behind after a burn injury is called a contracture scar.
 It is named this way because burned skin tends to contract and tighten, leaving a scar that may limit movement.
 Contracture scars can run as deep as the nerves and muscles.

-Keloids and Hypertrophic Scars - According to the American Osteopathic College of Dermatology, hypertrophic scars and keloid scars look similar.
+Keloids and Hypertrophic Scars - Hypertrophic scars and keloid scars look similar.
 They are both raised scars that are the result of an injury.
 However, hypertrophic scars are red scars that occur more often and do not grow as large as keloid scars.
 Keloids are the result of select cells overproducing and are more common among individuals of African or Asian descent.

 Scar Revision Surgery Surgical methods of scar removal come in many forms.
 Surgical scar treatments can include skin grafts where skin from one part of the body is taken and used to cover the scarring.
 Scar revision surgery is the most invasive kind of scar removal treatment and includes the surgical removal of scars with lasers or scalpels.
 Plastic surgeons performing Z-plasty scar revision techniques to create a jagged appearance in an existing prominent scar to make it less noticeable.